2wnh93/pricing-products/README.md

 # Data Dictionary

 Below the description of Superstore data.
-This dataset comprise all transactions
+This dataset comprise transactions of global retailers on products within the period 2012 to 2015.

 | Features | Data Type | Description |
 | :-------: | :--: | :---- |